bronwyndev/motherofchownz/README.md

 I'm Bronwyn, a full stack developer.

-- Coding is my passion, and has been since I was eight years old.
+- Coding is one of my passions, and has been since I was eight years old.
 - Let's connect on [LinkedIn](https://www.linkedin.com/in/bronwyn-waterhouse/)
-- You can view my (under construction) portfolio [here 👻](https://bronwynwaterhouse.com/)
+- You can view my portfolio [here 👻](https://bronwynwaterhouse.com/)

 ## My projects 👩‍💻

-- [Slime Rancher Assistant](https://slimerancherassistant.netlify.app/), a simple web application built in React to plan out your ranch in the video game Slime Rancher.
+- [Slime Rancher Assistant](https://slimerancherassistant.netlify.app/), a web application built in React to plan out your ranch in the video game Slime Rancher.
-- [Skyrim Build Assistant](https://github.com/motherofchownz/Skyrim-Build-Assistant), a simple web application built in React to plan out your build in Skyrim, with a few presets to give inspiration.
-(Under construction)
+- [Skyrim Build Assistant](https://github.com/motherofchownz/Skyrim-Build-Assistant), a web application built in TypeScript / React to plan out your build in Skyrim, with a few presets to give inspiration.
+(Currently in progress)

 and many more exciting projects to be unveiled...